rakesh-meka/rakesh-meka/README.md

 A passionate Data Analyst & AI Enthusiast with 2+ years of hands-on experience in data analysis and applied artificial intelligence.
 I enjoy turning raw data into meaningful insights and building practical machine learning solutions with real-world impact.

 I have strong hands-on experience with Python and key data science and machine learning libraries including Pandas, NumPy, Seaborn, Scikit-learn and PyTorch.
-My expertise spans the end-to-end ML lifecycle, from data preprocessing, exploratory data analysis, and feature engineering to model development, training, evaluation, and optimization.
+My expertise spans the end-to-end ML lifecycle, from data preprocessing, exploratory data analysis, and feature engineering to model development, training, evaluation and optimization.
 I have practical exposure to computer vision applications and a solid understanding of machine learning algorithms, performance metrics, and real-world deployment considerations.
 I am continuously upskilling to grow as a Data Scientist and AI/ML Engineer, focused on building scalable, reliable, and production-ready intelligent systems.

 ###